ChillarAnand/avilpage.com/posts/2017/01/refactoring-django-with-fst.md

 ast_to_code(code_to_ast(source_code)) != source_code
 ```

-For lossless transformation, FST(Full Syntax Trees) packages like [Baron][4]{:target="_blank"} or [RedBaron][5]{:target="_blank"} should be used.
+For lossless transformation, FST(Full Syntax Trees) is needed.

 ```python
 fst_to_code(code_to_fst(source_code)) == source_code
 ```

-With RedBaron FST, just locate super calls, find nearest class node, check class name with super and replace accordingly.
-It took [less than 10 lines][6]{:target="_blank"} of code.
+[RedBaron][5]{:target="_blank"} package provides FST for given piece of code.
+With this, just locate super calls, find nearest class node, check class name with super and replace accordingly.
+With RedBaron, this refactoring can be done in [less than 10 lines][6]{:target="_blank"} of code.

 RedBaron has good documentation with relveant examples and its API is similar to BeautifulSoup.
-Next time when writing code that modifies code consider using RedBaron.
+To write code that modifies code RedBaron seems to be an apt choice.

 Thanks to [Tim Graham](https://github.com/timgraham){:target="_blank"} & [Aymeric Augustin](https://github.com/aaugustin){:target="_blank"} for [reviewing the patch](https://github.com/django/django/pull/7905/commits/d6eaf7c0183cd04b78f2a55e1d60bb7e59598310){:target="_blank"}.